 - having some types of cancer, such as Hodgkin's disease or leukaemia

 - having an immune deficiency with extremely low levels of antibodies (hypogammaglobulinaemia, multiple myeloma or chronic lymphoblastic leukaemia).

 If you have an impaired immune system, speak with your doctor about what options might be available.

 Pregnancy and mumps immunisation

-The MMRV vaccine is not recommended for people 14 years and over.
+The MMRV vaccine is not recommended for use in people aged 14 years and over.

 Where to get help